jbtary/ProbabilisticBackProjection/README.md

 Three examples of events (whale calls) are included in the Events_mat folder.
 They can be plotted using the seeVAevent.m.

-No travel-time tables and velocity model examples are included due to their large sizes.
+No travel-time tables and velocity model examples are included here due to their large sizes.
 Refer to the documentation of NonLinLoc for indications as to how to create them (Vel2Grid and Grid2Times only).

 References to be cited in publications using these codes:

 Li, K. L., & Gudmundsson, O. (2020).
 A probabilistic tremor location method.
 Geophysical Research Letters, 47(4), e2019GL085538.

 Tary, J. B., Poveda, S. F., Li, K. L., Peirce, C., Hobbs, R. W., & Vargas, C. A. (2025).
 Detection and localization of Bryde’s whale calls using machine learning and probabilistic back-projection.
 Journal of the Acoustical Society of America.